learnk8s/learnk8s.io/src/custom-authentication/content.md

 These are the two LDAP entries that currently exist in your LDAP directory.

-An LDAP entry is like at a DNS record or a row in a relational database — the basic entity that contains the data.
+_An LDAP entry is like at a DNS record, or a row in a relational database — the basic entity that contains the data._

-In general, an LDAP entry consists of an identifier called the _distinguished name_ (`dn`) and a set of attributes, such as `objectClass`, `cn` (_common name_), `o` (_organisation_), or `userPassword`.
+In general, an LDAP entry consists of a unique identifier called `dn` (_distinguished name_) and a set of attributes, such as `objectClass`, `cn` (_common name_), `o` (_organisation_), or `userPassword`.

 _All in all, the above result tells you that your LDAP directory is working!_

 ## Creating an LDAP user entry

-Currently, there's not much useful information in your LDAP directory, but let's change that.
+Currently, there's not much useful data in your LDAP directory — but let's change that.

-Your goal is to create an entry for the user Alice in the LDAP directory.

-The following information should be saved:
+Your next task is to create an LDAP entry for the user Alice — the following info should be saved about her:

 - First name: Alice
 - Last name: Wonderland